-B. Additions
+C. Additions

 - 1. A building or site may be renovated or repaired without providing additional parking, provided there is no increase in gross floor area or improved site area. - 2.
-When a building, use or site is increased in gross floor area or improved site area by up to 25% cumulatively, any new parking that is required for the additional floor or site area shall comply with all of the related parking standards of this UDO. - 3.
-When the gross floor area or improved site area is increased by more than 25% cumulatively, both the existing use and the additional floor or site area must conform to the parking requirements of Sec.
+When a building, use or site is increased in gross floor area or improved site area by up to 25% cumulatively, any new bicycle parking that is required for the additional floor or site area or additional vehicular parking that is provided in the absence of any requirement shall comply with all of the related parking standards of this UDO. - 3.
+When the gross floor area or improved site area is increased by more than 25% cumulatively, both the existing use and the additional floor or site area must conform to the bicycle parking requirements of Sec.
 7.1.2.C. - 4.
-When the gross floor area or improved site area is increased by more than 25% cumulatively, both the existing parking and the new parking required for the additional floor or site area must conform to all related parking standards of this UDO.
+When the gross floor area or improved site area is increased by more than 25% cumulatively, both the existing bicycle and vehicle parking and the new bicycle parking required for the additional floor or site area or vehicle